lauralesmana/Analyzing-Fall-Guys-Review/README.md

 3. Users mostly complains that the cheaters, server connection and some stages ruin the game's fun

 # Future Improvements
-1. Improving the text cleaning so the topic labels can be more accurate
+1. Improving the text cleaning so the topic labels and models can be more accurate
-2. The unsupervised model with the current reviews resulted in 75% accuracy, while the False Positive Rate is 40%.
-It might be better to find another model or improve the dataset
+2. In general, the sentiment model can give acceptable result between recommended and not recommended reviews.
+But, there is several inaccuracies in review with polarities (e.g., I really like this game, but it gets redundant --> positive).
+It might be better to fix the dataset or find new models that can give better result.
+3. Deploying the topic modeling for use in flask